jyefi/hdg/README.md

 ## Use ##

-The jar program uses some parameters
+The program utilizes specific parameters which will be explained below.

-- user (mandatory): the username used
+- user (mandatory): the username used to log in
-- pass (mandatory): the password used
+- pass (mandatory): the password used to log out
 - silent (optional): show/hide UI interface ['true', 'false'](default=false)
 - checkBefore (optional): Verify, if the shift has been previously opened ['true', 'false'](default=false)
 - checkAfter (optional): Verify, if the shift has been previously closed ['true', 'false'](default=false)